Callum027/l3overlay/README.md

     sudo make install

-By default, this will install the `l3overlayd` executable into `/usr/local/sbin`.
+By default, this will install the executables into `/usr/local/sbin`.

 See the `Makefile` for more details on how to change the installation locations.